 - Houston ranks first among the nation's 10 most populous cities in total acreage of parkland - 49,643 acres of total park space.

-- In 2004, Houston was home to four major league sports teams with the Houston Astros (baseball), Houston Rockets (basketball) and Houston Texans (football); now two more teams have joined the roster, the Houston Dynamo and Dash (soccer)
+- In 2004, Houston was home to three major league sports teams with the Houston Astros (baseball), Houston Rockets (basketball) and Houston Texans (football); now two more teams have joined the roster, the Houston Dynamo and Dash (soccer)

 - How people share their Super Bowl experience will be dramatically different compared with 2004.
 Consider this: Twitter was still two years from being invented and Facebook would launch just three days after Super Bowl XXXVIII.
 Friendster and MySpace were at their zenith but smartphone technology allowing mobile uploading was still years away.